Cluster analysis: Connectivity-based clustering (hierarchical clustering)

-Connectivity-based clustering, also known as hierarchical clustering, is based on the core idea of objects being more related to nearby objects than to objects farther away.
-These algorithms connect "objects" to form "clusters" based on their distance.
-A cluster can be described largely by the maximum distance needed to connect parts of the cluster.
-At different distances, different clusters will form, which can be represented using a dendrogram, which explains where the common name "hierarchical clustering" comes from: these algorithms do not provide a single partitioning of the data set, but instead provide an extensive hierarchy of clusters that merge with each other at certain distances.
-In a dendrogram, the y-axis marks the distance at which the clusters merge, while the objects are placed along the x-axis such that the clusters don't mix.
+Connectivity-based clustering, also known as hierarchical clustering, is based on the idea that objects are more related to nearby objects than to those farther away.
+These algorithms form clusters by connecting objects based on their distance.
+A cluster can be understood in terms of the maximum distance required to connect its elements.

+At different distance thresholds, different cluster groupings appear.
+These groupings can be visualized using a dendrogram, a tree-like diagram that shows how clusters merge as the distance increases.
+This explains the term "hierarchical clustering": instead of producing a single partition of the data set, the algorithm builds a hierarchy of clusters that merge at different distances.
+In a dendrogram, the y-axis shows the distance at which clusters merge, while the x-axis arranges objects so that clusters appear as continuous branches.

-Connectivity-based clustering is a whole family of methods that differ by the way distances are computed.
-Apart from the usual choice of distance functions, the user also needs to decide on the linkage criterion (since a cluster consists of multiple objects, there are multiple candidates to compute the distance) to use.
-Popular choices are known as single-linkage clustering (the minimum of object distances), complete linkage clustering (the maximum of object distances), and UPGMA or WPGMA ("Unweighted or Weighted Pair Group Method with Arithmetic Mean", also known as average linkage clustering).
-Furthermore, hierarchical clustering can be agglomerative (starting with single elements and aggregating them into clusters) or divisive (starting with the complete data set and dividing it into partitions).
+Connectivity-based clustering is a family of methods that differ in how distances between clusters are computed.
+In addition to choosing a distance function, the user must also select a linkage criterion, which determines how the distance between clusters is calculated.
+Common linkage criteria include single-linkage clustering (minimum distance between points), complete linkage clustering (maximum distance), and UPGMA or WPGMA (average linkage based on mean distances).
+Hierarchical clustering can be either agglomerative (starting with individual elements and merging them) or divisive (starting with the full data set and splitting it).

+In agglomerative hierarchical clustering, the algorithm typically proceeds as follows: